-The only consistent trend was season-long average soil water content to 9 feet was 17 to 22% greater under drip irrigation compared to fanjet under essentially the same irrigation schedule.
-This is, of course, due to the larger surface wetting and evaporation under the fanjets compared to the small wetted areas under drip emitters.
+Season-long average soil water content to 9 feet was 17 to 22% greater under drip irrigation compared to fanjet under essentially the same irrigation schedule.
+This is of course due to the larger surface wetting and evaporation under the fanjets compared to the small wetted areas under drip emitters.
 This higher average soil water content also resulted in tree stem water potential (SWP) being less negative for drip irrigation as opposed to fanjet irrigation.
-As a ratio, fanjet SWP was 11 to 17% more negative (more potential stress) than the drip.
+As a ratio, fanjet SWP was 11 to 17% more negative (more potential stress) than the drip (Figure 5).